jagruti-routh/EduSync/README.md

 ---

-🧠 Use Case
+## 🧠 Use Case

-Designed for college/university labs where a Class Representative (CR) or admin faculty can:
+EduSync is designed for college or university computer labs where a faculty member needs to manage multiple student PCs from a single dashboard.

+With EduSync, the admin can:
-Push software installs to all PCs
+- 📦 Push software installations, updates, or uninstallations to all connected student systems
-Track connection status of students
+- 🔗 Monitor the real-time connection status of each student PC
-Control lab PCs from one dashboard
+- 🖥️ Centrally control lab activities and system behavior through an intuitive dashboard
+- 🧾 Log all activities and maintain audit trails for lab sessions or exams